GENESISIn the beginning ’ĕlōhîm created heaven and earth

 Then the windows of heaven opened, and it rained for forty days and forty nights.
 The fountains of the great deep broke open and the Earth was covered in water.

 The ark rose up, and the waters prevailed.
-The ark was carried on the currents, and the waters prevailed.
 The highest mountains were covered.
 Fifteen cubits deep did the waters prevail.
 Everything that moved, all creatures in whose nostrils was the breath of life, birds and insects, cattle and reptiles, beast and man, they all perished.
 All were blotted out, all destroyed.
 Only Noah and his companions in the ark were saved, and the waters prevailed for a hundred and fifty days.

 When the waters subsided, the ark came to rest on the mountains of Ararat.
 Noah opened the window and he sent forth a raven and a dove.
 The earth was still covered by water and the dove returned.
 After seven days he sent forth the dove once again.
 She returned that evening with a freshly plucked olive-leaf in her beak.
 After seven more days, he again sent forth the dove, and this time, she did not return.

 When the flood-waters had retreated, Elōhîm said: ‘Go forth from the ark with all the living creatures, that they may swarm and be fruitful, and multiply upon the earth.’